DrGuoCheng/DrGuoCheng.github.io/README.md

 # Guo Cheng — Personal Website

-A static personal website inspired by
+A static personal website at
-<https://chong-l.github.io/hiring.html>, built with plain HTML + CSS so it can
+<https://drguocheng.github.io>, built with plain HTML + CSS so it can
 be hosted on **GitHub Pages** for free.

 ## Files in this folder